Marching squares: Basic algorithm

+Note: Data equal to the isovalue has to be treated as above or below in a consistent way.

 Every 2x2 block of pixels in the binary image forms a contouring cell, so the whole image is represented by a grid of such cells (shown in green in the picture below).
 Note that this contouring grid is one cell smaller in each direction than the original 2D field.

 For each cell in the contouring grid: